Code-Institute-Submissions/mumbling-mum/README.md

 ## Deployment

+I have deployed the mumbling mum app using Heroku.
+In order to do this, I first logged in to my Heroku account and created a new app.
+In the dashboard of the new app I selected 'Resources' and in the 'add-ons' section I searched for 'Heroku Postgres' I selected this and provisioned it for the application.
+This in turn created a heroku config var: DATABASE_URL which I was then able to copy.
+Back in VSCode I installed dj_database_url and modified the DATABASE section in settings.py to look for the DATABASE_URL in the environment variables, so, when deployed it will use the Heroku Postgres Database.
+I then installed 'gunicorn' and updated my requirements.txt (pip freeze > requirements.txt).
+Next I created the Procfile.
+I then logged in to Heroku (heroku login).
+At this point I did not want Heroku to collect my static files when it deployed (as I would be using AWS S3)and so I set DISABLE_COLLECTSTATIC to 1. (heroku config:set DISABLE_COLLECTSTATIC=1).
+I then added all the environment variables in the config vars.
+I then added and committed my code to GIT then pushed to git hub and Heroku.
+I also linked my repository to Heroku so that with every push to the master branch would also be deployed to Heroku.

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: